Intelimetrica/botas/README.md

 Random scripts are just that, random scripts.
 - This meaning that `Scripts` are not exposed in the root of the library

+### Contributing
+For bug fixes and extending the library, submit your `Pull Request` with a description of your change and adding the prefix `feature`, `fix` or `refactor` to the name of your branch.

+Please, follow the library convention by addering to the following guides:
+- Use *two spaces* for identation.
+- All methods should have *unit tests*.
+- All methods should have *docstrings* with the corresponding documentation.
+- All methods are alphabethically ordered in their modules.

+Worry about writing the documentation.
+Don't worry about updating `docs branch`